munityapps/unified-api-docs/docs/howtousefrontend.md

 ### - `promise` return by connect function

-The function will return a Promise<boolean>, indicating that it will resolve with a boolean value (true) when the integration is ready, or reject with an error object if any error occurs.
+> The connect function returns a Promise<boolean>.
+This promise resolves with a boolean value (true) once the integration is successfully ready, or it rejects with an error object in case of failure.
+>

-To handle the promise, you can use methods like .then() and .catch() or async/await syntax.
+> To manage the promise, you can employ .then() and .catch() methods or the async/await syntax.
+>

-Here's an example using .then() and .catch():
+> Using .then() and .catch():

 ```javascript
 connect(connectorValue, secretValue, cbValue, configValue)